ganttArt/MirrorMachine/planning.md

 ## To Dont's

+These updates would have some benefit, but for each the time investment to payoff ratio is questionable.

 - Refactoring code into one mirroring function
   - Makes sense todo for readability, but requires a lot of time and diving into the code with little payoff
 - Web application: p5.js + vanilla javascript